mcarr-and/go-gin-marshalling/docs/Grafana-Prometheus-Configmap-Dashboards.md

           path: /var/lib/grafana/dashboards/jaeger
 ```

-AND something like the folloiwng under `dashboardsConfigMaps`
+AND something like the following under `dashboardsConfigMaps`